-Where the insulation follows the slope of the roof to the eaves, this results in the void being an unventilated space and is treated differently to the unheated ventilated space shown in Figure 3.1.
+Where the insulation follows the slope of the roof to the eaves, this typically results in the void being an unventilated space.
+Subject to on-site confirmation that there are no vents, this would be treated differently to the unheated ventilated space shown in Figure 3.1.